 Possibly the most dazzling item on this list is the pergola.
 And yet another very interesting shading solution, simple outdoor and patio pergolas are a pretty graceful way to stay away from those cancer-inducing rays.
 They can be as simple or as complex as you want them to be, and for a softer image, you can even let some vines grow over them.
 Possibilities are endless, and it is only a matter of your imagination.
 With enough space and effort, your outdoors can become a fairy-tale site.

 They do take some time to grow enough, but trees are the best shade that you will ever find.
-Trees always look nice, although in the beginning they require some serious work.
+Trees always look nice, although, in the beginning, they require some serious work.
 However, the benefits are numerous.
-Firstly, since a tree is not a thin, flat surface, it doesn’t heat as easy as the other solutions, and therefore provides the best protection from the Sun.
+Firstly, since a tree is not a thin, flat surface, it doesn’t heat as easily as the other solutions, and therefore provides the best protection from the Sun.
 Furthermore, if you choose to, you can grow your own organic fruit!
 And finally, planting trees is always good for the environment, so if you have any inclination for gardening, trees are the way to go.